FatenBelarbii/UdacityCapstone/README.md

 Now we can copy that code and use it to access our data and even improve it in the future (For example, add more data and versions)
 ![GitHub Logo](/images/3.PNG)

+### Exploratory Data Analysis

+Only 4.9% of people are affected by stroke so the data available to us is imbalanced and we need to balance it before giving to our machine learning algorithms.

 ## Automated ML
 *TODO*: Give an overview of the `automl` settings and configuration you used for this experiment